justpy-org/justpy/docs/charts_tutorial/tooltips.md

 - `msg.y` - The y coordinate of the point
 - `msg.color` - The color of the point
 - `msg.series_name` - The name of the series the point is in
-- `msg.series_index` - The index the series the point is in
+- `msg.series_index` - The index of the series the point is in
-- `msg.point_index` - The index the point in its series
+- `msg.point_index` - The index of the point in its series

 Let's use some of the fields above to create a more informative tooltip.
 Please replace `tooltip_formatter1` with this new version and run the program: